Saikat248/anooplab-docs/docs/index.rst

 This preliminary guide is created for the following reasons

 - Help  beginners to quick start computational chemistry
-- Set up different softwares in the `IIT Kgp <http://www.iitkgp.ac.in/>`_ supercomputuing facility.
+- Set up different softwares in the `IIT KGP <http://www.iitkgp.ac.in/>`_ supercomputing facility.
 - Some essential tutorials about linux and programming

 **Want to help?**